akjayant/My-Neural-networks/README.md

 Feedforward neural network (multilayered) still a bit rough and naive version -

     Designing a multilayered neural network taking no of layers and no of nodes in input using backpropogation on mean squared loss       minimisation using stohastic gradient descent.
-I have trained it on sin(x) jut for sake of testing for now so as to observe dC/dw (partial dericative of cost function wrt weights which is delta_cw in my code.
+I have trained it on sin(x) just for sake of testing for now, so as to observe dC/dw (partial dericative of cost function wrt weights which is delta_cw in my code.